vm-57/vm-57.github.io/_tabs/about.md

 - Competitive Fighting Games

 ## Contact Me
 Feel free to contact me at my email address (listed in the sidebar) if you have any questions or want to reach out.
+I'm also available on LinkedIn at https://www.linkedin.com/in/varunmangla/.